 When writing visuals within your screenplay, you will want to ensure it captures the reader’s imagination.
 Allow them to imagine they’re sitting there experiencing the surroundings, observing the characters and feeling the atmosphere.

-Let’s scroll below and see when you can put your captivating visual writing to practise.
+Let’s scroll below and see when you can put your captivating visual writing to practice.

 You may also like: Our top 9 screenwriting tips to help you become a better screenwriter